ainandoo/ainandoo/README.md

 - and many more..

 Working in **linux**, **digital marketing** and **programming** field.

-Currently using debian-based distribution and code in few language like:
+Currently using Debian-based distribution and code in few language like:

 - HTML/CSS -> web design, theme/template development
 - Javascript -> scripting, front-end development